Volunteer Registration is now OPEN

 To Volunteer, all you need is a great attitude and willingness to help!
 On our registration form we inquire about special skills and interests you have so that we can match you to an ideal job.
 We really do have something for everyone.

-Volunteer Meeting - 5 pm Friday
+Volunteer Meeting - 5 pm Friday the day before the race in the recreation center curling rink

 This meeting is mandatory for all volunteers.
 This is where you check in, receive your volunteer assignment and any special equipment required.
 Details about the location of the meeting are sent to registered volunteers by email pre-race.
-If you are unable to attend, please send a delegate or make alternative arrangements with us to get your volunteer information and appreciation package.
+If you are unable to attend, please send a delegate or make alternative arrangements with us via email to get your volunteer information and appreciation package.

 Volunteer Appreciation Banquet